Symptoms of DVT

 Deep vein thrombosis (DVT) is a potentially life-threatening circulatory system condition that affects over 900,000 people, with as many as 30% of them dying within the first month after diagnosis.
 It may or may not present with symptoms, so many people don’t know they have it until they reach a crisis.

-At Dallas Vein Institute in Dallas, Texas, interventional radiologist Dr. Dev Batra boasts more than a decade of experience diagnosing and treating vein problems, including DVT.
+At Texas Vascular Institute in Dallas, Texas, interventional radiologist Dr. Dev Batra boasts more than a decade of experience diagnosing and treating vein problems, including DVT.
 He’s committed to helping people avoid the potential complications from this condition using the latest technologies available.
 Here’s what you need to know.

 A brief word about chronic venous insufficiency (CVI)